 Record Random Ideas

-This process of creating a long list of ideas is good because it helps you get rid of your mental blockages, helps you feel more creative, and is a great way to ensure that you will never run out of things to write about.
+Creating a long list of ideas is good because it helps you get rid of your mental blockages, helps you feel more creative, and is the best way to ensure that you will never run out of things to write about.

-If you get bored with the idea you’ve chosen or if you feel like you’d rather write about another topic, you can return to this list.
+If you get bored with your chosen idea or feel you’d instead write about another topic, you can return to this list.

 Experience the World